Luke S. Phillips

 About

-I am an ambitious problem solver and full stack developer with a strong interest in serverless technologies.
-I love writing well designed software that is cost effective.
-I am a keen learner and I like to know how things work; I continually evaluate and upgrade my skills so that I can stay at the cutting edge in all aspects of development whilst contributing to open source along the way.
+I am an ambitious problem solver and full stack developer who's a keen learner and likes to know how things work.
+I continually evaluate and refine my skills so that I can stay at the cutting edge in all aspects of development whilst contributing to open source along the way.

 Skills